wiod23/learngit1/readme.txt

 Git is a distributed version control system.
 Git is free software under GPL.
-Git is free software under GPL2.
-Git is free software under GPL3.
+Git is free software under GPL.